JohnCoene/chirp/docs/networks.md

 ### Conversations

 The _conversations_ network displays how users communicate with each other: each node is a user, they are connected by an edge when one @tagged the other in a tweet.
+A sub-type of this network also enables you to plot co-mentions of users in tweets.

 <img src="/img/brexit_conversations.svg" />